-''' all.present.in.group

-Filter by PMA call '''
+all.present.in.group Filter by PMA call

 Filters an object by PMA calls.
-Must be called present in at leset 'no' elements in at least one of the replicate sets in the factor 'group'
+Must be called present in at least 'no' elements in at least one of the replicate sets in the factor 'group'

 '''

+S3 method for class 'present.in.group'

-all.present.in.group(x,group,members,calls,no = "all")
+all(x,group,members,calls,no = "all")

 '''

-X An object to filter
+x An object to filter

 group The factor to filter by

 members The members in the group to check.
 If null, checks all possible ones

 calls A matrix of PMA calls

 no How many in a row to pass the filter?
 If 'all' then all must be present